Card manipulation: Crimps

 Crimps are techniques whereby part of a card is intentionally physically marked, creased, or bent to facilitate identification during an illusion.
 Crimp techniques include: the regular crimp, the gamblers' crimp, the breather crimp and the peek crimp.

 Jogs

 A jog is one or more cards which protrude slightly from somewhere within a deck or stack of cards.
-The protrusion, although not noticeable to the audience, permits the performer to retain knowledge about the location of the card during other manipulations.
+The protrusion, although not noticeable to the audience, permits the performer to retain knowledge about the location of the card during other manipulations, like the overhand shuffle.
 While jogs are not always hidden from the audience, they are most often.
 Some varieties include "in jogs", "side jogs", and "out jogs".

 Reverses

 Card reverses are techniques whereby one or more cards in a deck are made to change their orientation, for example from face up to face down.
+One common reverse is the half pass, which can reverse one or many cards hidden by the top of the deck.

 Forces

 Card forces are the sleight which involves forcing a spectator to choose a card that has been predetermined by the performer, while maintaining supposed free choice.
-Some forces include; the classic force, the riffle force, and the slip force.
+Some forces include; the classic force, the riffle force, the dribble force, the slip force, and various forces incorporating card switches.

+Switches

+Card switches are used to switch out one or many cards.
+Switches are commonly used in teleporting card tricks.
+Switches include double lifts, the top change, and various forms of card mucking.

+False counts

+False counts are often used in magic tricks with a small amount of cards, most commonly 4 cards.
+False counts let you count a packet of cards while hiding cards, pretending there are more cards, or pretending there are less cards.
+The best known use of a false count is in Dai Vernon's twisting the aces, which uses Alex Elmsley's Elmsley count, also known as the ghost count.
+Another common false count is the Jordan count, which is very similar to the Elmsley count.

+Important Figures

+Modern day

+Jason Ladanye is one of the most popular magicians performing the gambling subcategory of card magic and has published multiple works teaching card tricks using advanced card manipulation.

+Roberto Giobbi has had one the largest impacts on modern card manipulation with their book series Card College, an encyclopedic work taking magicians through all the fundamentals for card magic, from easy manipulations to difficult manipulations in 5 volumes.
+Considered one of the best card manipulation fundamentals book.

+Dai Vernon, along with Ed Marlo, pioneered modern card manipulation in the context of magic.

+S. W. Erdnase created one of the most influential books for card manipulation, and helped pave way for much better manipulation books, letting just about anyone learn card manipulation.

+Early card manipulation

+Giovanni Giuseppi Pinetti is often accredited with the title of first card magician, performing to notable figures such as King Louis XVI, and, from what records we have, started the trend of card magic.
+He, however, was not the first to perform or publish card magic or manipulation.